csev/cc4e/book/chap06.md

     typedef int (*PFI)();

-creates the type PFI, for "pointer to function returning int," which can be used in contexts like
+creates the type PFI, for "pointer to function returning `int`," which can be used in contexts like

     PFI strcmp, numcmp, swap;